Shayaham/classroom-economy/README.md

 An interactive banking and classroom management platform for students.
 The application simulates real-world finances while letting teachers track attendance and run payroll based on student participation.

+(Here are some edits I am adding to practice the GitHub flow)

 ## Features

 ### Implemented & manually tested